Ramilito/kubectl.nvim/README.md

 <img width="1746" alt="image" src="https://github.com/Ramilito/kubectl.nvim/assets/8473233/c999a5cd-5a64-4787-b232-f2acffd247f2">

+Note: This is still incomplete in that it doesn't handle all possible resources and I might change things up in the future.

 ## ✨ Features
-- Navigate your cluster in a buffer, using hierarchy where possible (backspace for up, enter for down) e.g. deplyoment -> pod -> container
+- Navigate your cluster in a buffer, using hierarchy where possible (backspace for up, enter for down) e.g. root -> deplyoment -> pod -> container
-- Colored output and highlighted errors
+- Colored output and smart highlighting
-- Floating windows for contextual stuff such as pod_logs, pod_description..
+- Floating windows for contextual stuff such as logs, description, containers..
--

 ## ⚡️ Dependencies
 - kubectl